-No kidding: let’s give goat a chance
+No kidding: giving goat meat a chance

 Dr Jarrod Lees from the University of New England is the winner of the Meat & Livestock Australia Award in the 2021 Science and Innovation Awards for Young People in Agriculture, Fisheries and Forestry.
-He plans to use his $22,000 award to investigate whether something that is currently treated as single product – “goat meat” – can be differentiated in the market as effectively as beef and lamb cuts have been.
+He plans to use his $22,000 award to investigate whether something that is currently treated as a single product – “goat meat” – can be differentiated in the market as effectively as beef and lamb cuts have been.

 “Meat & Livestock Australia found that ‘cultural familiarity’ is a major barrier to the domestic consumption of goat meat,” Dr Lees says.

-For ultimate success, the Australian goat sector will need to do as our beef and lamb industries have done over several decades, and establish principles to ensure a consistently reliable (and tasty) eating experience for meat-loving consumers.
+For ultimate success, the Australian goat sector will need to do as our beef and lamb industries have done over several decades, Namely, establish principles to ensure a consistently reliable (and tasty) eating experience for meat-loving consumers.